A focus on strong performance

 OTE means the money you would earn during normal work hours.
 Overtime, even if it is regular, frequent or bundled up into a salary package, is not considered to be OTE.

 Many other things are though, including:

-The Australian Tax Office has a comprehensive checklist of what is deemed to be OTE here.
+The Australian Tax Office has a comprehensive checklist of payments that are OTE.